richelbilderbeek/paper_k3_ratings/docs/paper.md

 This is no problem for our hypothesis: we assume the song is written for the first formation that performed it.
-One problem with this set, is that the singers have noticably different voices, hence fans may rate the version with their favorite singer(s) higher.
+One problem with this set, is that the singers have noticeably different voices, hence fans may rate the version with their favorite singer(s) higher.